tyleragreen/tyleragreen-site/_posts/2016-10-11-graphing-transit-systems.md

 # Why transit graphs?

-While reviewing algorithms on Jason Park's <a href="http://algo-visualizer.jasonpark.me/" target="_blank">algorithm visualizer</a>, I thought, &#8220;WE CAN APPLY THESE TO TRANSIT.&#8221; It was a moment of pure destiny.
+While reviewing algorithms on Jason Park's <a href="http://algo-visualizer.jasonpark.me/" target="_blank">algorithm visualizer</a>, I thought, "WE CAN APPLY THESE TO TRANSIT."
+It was a moment of pure destiny.
 To call it multidisciplinary intrigue would be underselling my excitement.
 Of course, I was not the first person to connect transit and graphs; Google Maps, <a href="https://github.com/opentripplanner/OpenTripPlanner" target="_blank">Open Trip Planner</a>, and Mapzen&#8217;s <a href="https://mapzen.com/blog/valhalla-intro/" target="_blank">Valhalla</a> are all built on graph representations.

 My original goal was to display an animated graph traversal of the New York City subway system.
 I've ended up with a platform to study graph algorithms on transit maps.
 (I learned that if I&#8217;m unsure what I&#8217;m building, just call it a _platform_.
 The _solutions_ will follow.)